 Required Knowledge, Skills & Abilities

-Experience in the planning, development and operations of continuing education programing.
 Skilled in program development, evaluation, curriculum and proposal writing.
 Ability to promote non-traditional educational programs, to meet the needs of a multi-cultural community.
 Understands, interprets and applies DCCCD’s policies and procedures, State and local regulations when applicable.
 Proven experience and knowledge are used to determine the best approach to solving a complex issue or problem.
-Ability to ensure customer satisfaction in all CE programs, providing student and faculty support for classes, workshops, and special events.
 Ability to organize assigned responsibilities to meet the goals of the organization.
+Demonstrates a high degree of proficiency in performing job assignments and uses time allotted for completion of tasks efficiently.
 Strong collaborator who can work in a matrix environment and team setting to accomplish goals in a fast-paced setting.
 Exhibits professional conduct and skilled contribution in the workplace.
 Demonstrates a high degree of proficiency in performing job assignments and uses time allotted for completion of tasks efficiently.
 The ability to make decisions by proactively gathering the right information from appropriate sources, probe all facts, considers other perspectives, refer to long-term plans and goals, prioritize key factors, act decisively, promptly and confidently.
-Advanced interpersonal skills and the ability to interact with tact and confidentiality with individuals at all levels.
-Demonstrated experience with academic planning and time management.
+Advanced interpersonal skills and the ability to interact with tact and confidentiality with individuals at all levels Demonstrates a high degree of proficiency in performing job assignments and uses time allotted for completion of tasks efficiently.
+Ability to ensure customer satisfaction in all CE programs, providing student and faculty support for classes, workshops, and special events.
 Advanced ability to utilize computer technology to access data, maintain records and prepare reports.
 Advanced oral and written communication skills to meet the varied needs of the students and to interact with varying levels of DCCCD staff and individuals from diverse backgrounds.
 Strong knowledge and experience in providing effective customer service.

 Normal physical job functions performed within a standard office environment.
 Reasonable accommodations may be made to individuals with physical challenges to perform the essential duties and responsibilities.